Nonmonotonic diffusion in sheared active suspensions of squirmers

 We extract the diffusion coefficient, $D$, by fitting the long-time MSD according to $\langle \Delta y^2(t) + \Delta z^2(t) \rangle = 4D(t-t_0)$, where $t_0$ is generally nonzero due to nondiffusive dynamics at short times.
 Fig.~\ref{fig:D}(c) shows the relative diffusivity, $D/D_0$, across four decades of Pe.
 Clearly, $D/D_0$ is nonmonotonic at $\phi=10\%$, with a minimum of about 0.4 reached at Pe $\approx 100$, consistent with the observation in Fig.~\ref{fig:D}(b).
-At higher concentrations, the nonmonotonic behavior gradually disappears, and the scaling between $D/D_0$ and Pe depends on $\phi$.
+At higher concentrations, the nonmonotonic behavior gradually disappears, and the scaling between $D/D_0$ and Pe depends on $\phi$ (see analysis later).
 However, in all cases, we observe $D/D_0 \approx 1$ for Pe $\lessapprox 1$ and $D/D_0 \propto$ Pe for Pe $\gtrapprox 100$.
-The same scalings apply to both pullers and pushers, as is the case without shear \citep{Ge_Elfring_2025}, implying similar but still irreversible macroscopic dynamics under time reversal.
+The same scalings apply to both pullers and pushers, as is the $\phi$-dependence of $D_0$ without shear (c.f.~Fig.~\ref{fig:D-phi}) \citep{Ge_Elfring_2025}, implying similar but still irreversible macroscopic dynamics under time reversal.

-To explain the nonmonotonic diffusion, we examine the short-time dynamics characterized by the instantaneous particle velocities, projected onto the $yz$-plane as in the MSD calculation.
+To explain the nonmonotonic diffusion, we examine the short-time dynamics characterized by the \emph{instantaneous} particle velocities, projected onto the $yz$-plane as in the MSD calculation.
 Fig.~\ref{fig:rms}(a) shows the root-mean-square particle speeds under shear, $U_{rms}$, normalized by their values without shear, $U_{rms,0}$, for pullers and pushers at different $\phi$.
 Remarkably, all data collapse onto a single curve, showing universal scalings with $U_{rms}/U_{rms,0} \approx 1$ for Pe $\lessapprox 1$ and $U_{rms}/U_{rms,0} \propto$ Pe for Pe $\gtrapprox 10$.
-The absence of any $\phi$-dependence suggests that the relative change of the short-time dynamics is controlled by shear alone, despite the underlying activity-induced dynamics, $U_{rms,0}$ and $D_0$, depend nonmonotonically on $\phi$ \citep{Ge_Elfring_2025}.
+The absence of any $\phi$-dependence suggests that the relative change of the short-time dynamics is controlled by shear alone, despite the underlying activity-induced dynamics, $U_{rms,0}$ and $D_0$, depending nonmonotonically on $\phi$ \citep{Ge_Elfring_2025}.